JanWillemBrands/ApusApus/README.md

     literal      " ", "little", "red", "lamb", "car", "."
     general      '[A-Z][a-z]+' , '"[a-z]+"'

 A scanner will chop the input text into pieces that match one of the 8 patterns in the list (if multiple pattterns match the longest match is chosen).
 The scanner offers these pieces, called tokens, to the parser as a tuple (type: String, image: String).
-The first element called "type" uniquely identifies each of the 8 patterns, the second element called "image" is the part of the input text that is the match for that token type.
-The sentence "Mary has a little lamb." is broken down into the following token list
+The first element called `type` uniquely identifies each of the 8 patterns, the second element called `image` is the part of the input text that is the match for that token type.
+The sentence `Mary has a little lamb.` is broken down into the following token list

     type: '[A-Z][a-z]+'     image: "Mary"
     type: " "               image: " "